xtian/node-armory/README.md

         }, [0, 0])
     });

-The first argument can be a single item ID, an array of IDs, or an object with the following additional properties:
+The first argument can be a single ladder type, an array of ladder types, or an object with the following additional properties:

 * `battlegroup`